waynegm/OpendTect-Plugin-Docs/installation/faq.md

 ## Building plugins that require Madagascar

-To build plugins that use the Madagascar libraries (eg LTFAttrib) you need to set the RSFROOT environment variable before building the plugins.
+To build plugins that use the Madagascar libraries (eg [../plugins/ltfattrib]) you need to set the RSFROOT environment variable before building the plugins.
 ```
 	export RSFROOT=/opt/OpendTect_4/4.6.0/Madagascar
 	cmake.